-The IEEE 802.11n standard, using the 2.4 or 5 GHz bandwidth, is not available on ad-hoc networks.
+The IEEE 802.11n draft standard, using the 2.4 or 5 GHz bandwidth, is not available on ad-hoc networks.

-1 Turn on the WIRELESS or WIRELESS LAN switch.
-The Wireless LAN indicator lights up and the VAIO Smart Network window appears.
-If the VAIO Smart Network window does not appear, follow these steps:
+Turn on the WIRELESS or WIRELESS LAN switch.
+The Wireless LAN indicator lights up.
+If the VAIO Smart Network window is not displayed on the desktop, follow these steps:

-- Click Start, All Programs, and VAIO Control Center. - 2 Double-click Network Connections and VAIO Smart Network.
+- 1 Click Start, All Programs, and VAIO Control Center. - 2 Double-click Network Connections and VAIO Smart Network.